damienmckenna/metatag/README.md

 * The Twitter Cards meta tags may be added by enabling the "Metatag: Twitter Cards" submodule.

-* Certain meta tags used by Google+ may be added by enabling the "Metatag:
-  Google+" submodule.

 * Facebook's fb:app_id, fb:admins and fb:pages meta tags may be added by
   enabling the "Metatag: Facebook" submodule.
 These are useful for sites which